-The arrival of Eataly in Termini station comes after the celebrated food emporium launched at Rome's Leonardo da Vinci airport, better known as Fiumicino, in May 2022.
+Eataly's opening in Termini station comes after the food emporium launched at Rome's Leonardo da Vinci airport, better known as Fiumicino, in May 2022.

 Founded in 2007 by Italian entrepreneur Oscar Farinetti, Eataly inaugurated its first Rome food mall at the former air terminal beside Ostiense station in 2012.